 API Versions and Instances

-In Exchange you may add, delete, and deprecate API versions, which are called Exchange assets.
-An API version in Exchange can have its own RAML file, API Portal, and URL.
-For more information about API version management in Exchange, see "Anypoint Exchange" documentation.
+You can add, delete, and deprecate API versions, also known as Exchange assets, in Exchange.
+An API version in Exchange can have its own RAML file, API portal, and URL.